JhanRainaldVORENADA/index.html/README.md

         </section>
         <section id="about">
             <h2>About Me</h2>
-            <p>My name is JhanRainald V Oreñada, and I am from Grade 8 Our Lady of Charity.
+            <p>My name is Jhan Rainald V Oreñada, and I am from Grade 8 Our Lady of Charity.
 I made this website for an activity!</p>
         </section>
         <section id="contact">
             <h2>Contact Me</h2>